-- Attachment of up to 48 medium-speed lines at speeds up to 2400 bps, coupled with powerful error-detection capabilities. - Versatility of transmission code used: EBCDIC, USASCII, SBT. - EBCDIC--Extended Binary-Coded-Decimal Interchange Code. - USASCII--United States of America Standard Code for Information Interchange (formerly called ASCII, American Standard Code for Information Interchange). - SBT--Six-Bit Transcode. - Transmission of a full range of bit patterns when operating in transparent mode. - Increased throughput by ability to transmit two packed-decimal digits in a given charactertime frame, as well as ability to transmit unedited information. - Multipoint operation, on leased communications networks with station-selection features. - Programmed dialing of remote stations (via Autocall feature) and automatic answering of "calls" originated by a remote station. - Operation on point-to-point leased communications networks using a contention system. - Reduced (or eliminated) code-translation operations in CPU before and/or after transmission. - Incorporation of flexible line-control procedures adaptable to the user's requirements. - Auto-polling capabilities as standard. - Attachment of the 2703, with the Synchronous Base I and Synchronous Features, to the multiplexer channel of the System/360 Models 30, 40, or 50; or to the System/360 Models 65 and 75 via the IBM 2870 Multiplexer Channel. - Provision by the Synchronous Features of communications attachments with another Synchronous-Feature-equipped IBM 2703, to an SDA-II equipped IBM 2701 Data Adapter Unit, or to an IBM 2780 Data Transmission Terminal.
+- Attachment of up to 48 lines at speeds up to 2400 bps or up to 24 lines at 4800 bps, coupled with powerful error-detection capabilities. - Versatility of transmission code used: EBCDIC, USASCII, SBT.

+EBCDIC--Extended Binary-Coded-Decimal Interchange Code.

+- USASCII--United States of America Standard Code for Information Interchange (formerly called ASCII, American Standard Code for Information Interchange). - SBT--Six-Bit Transcode. - Transmission of a full range of bit patterns when operating in transparent mode. - Increased throughput by ability to transmit two packed-decimal digits in a given charactertime frame, as well as ability to transmit unedited information. - Multipoint operation, on leased communications networks with station-selection features. - Programmed dialing of remote stations (via Autocall feature) and automatic answering of "calls" originated by a remote station. - Operation on point-to-point leased communications networks using a contention system. - Reduced (or eliminated) code-translation operations in CPU before and/or after transmission. - Incorporation of flexible line-control procedures adaptable to the user's requirements. - Auto-polling capabilities as standard. - Attachment of the 2703, with the Synchronous Base and Synchronous Features, to the multiplexer channel of the System/360 Models 25, 30, 40, or 50; or to the System/360 Models 65 and 75 via the IBM 2870 Multiplexer Channel. - Provision by the Synchronous Features of communications attachments with another Synchronous-Feature-equipped IBM 2703, to an SDA-II equipped IBM 2701 Data Adapter Unit, to an IBM 2780 Data Transmission Terminal, to an IBM System/360 Model 20 with BSC adapter, to an IBM System/360 Model 25 with ICA Feature, or to an IBM 1130 Computing System equipped with a BSC adapter.